skysheng7/welfare_assess_GPT4o/README.md

 This repository contains the code for our project: **Cow welfare assessment using ChatGPT Vision**.

+## Project Poster
+You can view or download the project poster here:
 [Download/View the Poster](results_welfare_assess/cleanliness/poster.pdf)

 ## Getting Started